Always Left Feeling Not Good Enough? The Real Reasons Why

 3. You surround yourself with critical people.

 Of course some of us don’t even need negative thoughts to ensure we always feel not good enough.
-We let other people do the job for us by consciously choosing toxic friendships and unhealthy relationships where others put us down no matter how hard we try.
+We let other people do the job for us by consciously choosing toxic friendships and unhealthy relationships.Then others put us down no matter how hard we try.

-4. You had critical, demanding, or aloof parent(s).
+4. You had critical, demanding, or aloof parent(s) that left you feeling not good enough.

 Yes, perhaps you had a ‘good childhood’.
 You lived in a nice house, your parents never divorced.
 You never wanted for anything.